grygy/pv217-microservices-materials/03/README.md

 #### 3.1.
 Implement `cancelFlight` method

 Implement `cancelFlight` method in `FlightCancellationService` class.
-There is java doc that describes what the method should do.
+There is a JavaDoc that describes what the method should do.

 #### 3.2.
 Test it with Postman